redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/add-binding.md

 * `<name>/<kind>`
 * `<name>/<kind>.<apigroup>`

-The above formats are helpful when multiple services with the same name exists on the cluster.
+The above formats are helpful when multiple services with the same name exist on the cluster.

 #### Examples -
 ```shell